nav-solutions/gnss-qc/README.md

 [![MRSV](https://img.shields.io/badge/MSRV-1.82.0-orange?style=for-the-badge)](https://github.com/rust-lang/rust/releases/tag/1.82.0)
 [![License](https://img.shields.io/badge/license-MPL_2.0-orange?style=for-the-badge&logo=mozilla)](https://github.com/rtk-rs/qc-traits/blob/main/LICENSE)

-The GNSS Quality Control (QC) library is a flexible library to process GNSS data and perform data control and verifications.
+The GNSS Quality Control (QC) library is a post-processing oriented library, dedicated to GNSS data control and analysis.

-The origin of this library, is to answer the need to gather several different data sources, as required by GNSS post-processing.
-Since the spectrum of GNSS applications is broad, so is the potential applications of `GNSS-QC`.
-The workflow is divided in two steps
+Originally, this library was introduced to gather & consider several yet different data formats, as typically required in GNSS post-processing.
+Usually RINEX files, but also SP3 and others.
+RINEX covering many subformats, GNSS-postprocessing typically requires stacking several different RINEX files to achieve something.

+`gnss-qc` is divided in two major steps:

 - Parse and stack the data, forming a `QcContext`.
-It offers smart data indexing
+This object offers smart, automated or manual data indexing.
+All algorithms and following methods apply to this object.
-- Process the context by requesting one or several analysis: obtain a `QcRunReport`.
+- Process the context by requesting one or several analysis, redacting a `QcRunReport`.
+- Render the report in the desired format.

 Amongst all analysis we support, we can mention:

 - RINEX observation analysis
+- Orbital state determination, projection & analysis
+- SP3 projection
-- SP3 spatial and temporal residual analysis
+- SP3 residual analysis
 - Precise clock analysis
+- Precise clock residual analysis
 - Position, Velocity Time (P.V.T) solutions solving (on `navigation` feature)
 * CGGTTS solutions solving (on `navigation` + `cggtts` feature)